mdefenders/mdefenders.github.io/README.md

 # Features

-- Migration of Mastodon post archives
+- Migration of Mastodon content archives
-- Migration of Facebook post archives
+- Migration of Facebook content archives
 - Timestamping and auto-threading of Facebook posts
 - Provided as a docker image